benfjohnson/developer-dot/avatax/errors/BearerTokenNotSupported.md

 ## Summary

-You are calling an API that does not yet support Bearer Token authentication.
+Bearer Token authentication is not yet supported with this API.

 ## Example